DevOpsLab/docker_lab/Readme.md

 ## Objective
 The objective of this exercise is to begin building an app the Docker way.

+1. Defining Docker Container using Dockerfile
+2. Deploying Docker Container on a Single Host using Compose (aka Docker-Compose)
+3. Create VMs hosting Docker, using Docker-Machine
+4. Deploying Docker Containers on many VMs/Hosts/Nodes in a same Network/Docker-Cluster using Swarm and Stack

+## Undedrstanding the Big-picture

 We'll start at the bottom of the hierarchy of such an app, which is a **container**.

 Above this level is a **service**, which defines how a container behaves in production.